Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

   --logdir=gs://<tb_log_dir>
 ```

-This assumes you have an environment variable `GOOGLE_APPLICATION_CREDENTIALS` in the host machine that points to a GCP service account credential.
+Open `http://localhost:6006` to see tensorboard results.
+This command assumes you have an environment variable `GOOGLE_APPLICATION_CREDENTIALS` in the host machine that points to a GCP service account credential.
 This service account should have permissions to read `tb_log_dir` to download tensorboard files.
 If you don't have a GCP service account credential, you should follow this [instruction]((https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application)) to generate a valid credential.

 Next, follow the [instructions](#part-3-evaluate-a-model) to evaluate the performance of this model by running one more pipeline we have prepared.
 You'll need the location of your model in the next step.